LnsooXD/ctrl-it/README.md

 ##API

+- it.any(obj, function it(key, value){...})
+iterate all values of a object/array, even the hasOwnProperty function returns false
+- it.some(obj, function* it(key, value){...})
+the generator type function of it.any
+- it.each(obj, function it(key, value){...})
-it.any: iterate all values of a object/array, even the hasOwnProperty function returns false it.some: the generator type function of it.any it.each: just iterate the values of a object/array the hasOwnProperty function returns true it.every: the generator type function of it.each flow control: if the iterator-callback function return true, the iterator will be breaked.
+just iterate the values of a object/array the hasOwnProperty function returns true
+- it.every(obj, function* it(key, value){...})
+the generator type function of it.each
+- flow control
+if the iterator-callback function return true, the iterator will be breaked.

 ##Dependencies